zevv/npeg/README.md

 In good Nim-fashion these rules are called "templates".
 Templates are defined just like normal rules, but have a list of arguments, which are referred to in the rule.
 Technically, templates just perform a basic search-and-replace
-operation: every occurence of a named argument is replaced by the exact pattern passed to the template when called.
+operation: every occurrence of a named argument is replaced by the exact pattern passed to the template when called.

 For example, consider the following grammar: